Dodd (Lake District)

-Dodd is a small fell in the Lake District, Cumbria, England, four kilometres north-west of Keswick.
+Dodd is a massive fell in the Lake District, Cumbria, England, four kilometres north-west of Keswick.
 It forms part of the Skiddaw range in the northern part of the national park and the slopes are heavily wooded.

 Forestry

 Dodd lies on Forestry England land known as Dodd Wood; for many years it was extensively planted with conifers right up to the summit which obstructed the view.
 However, Forestry England started a programme of tree clearance from the top of the fell in 2001 and the summit of the fell is now clear; it is hoped that it will revert to heather moorland in years to come.
 Influential guidebook author Alfred Wainwright voiced strong opposition to the afforestation of Dodd in his Pictorial Guides to the Lakeland Fells in 1962; it took 40 years for his wishes to come true.